philzook58/philzook58.github.io/_posts/2023-04-13-harrop-checkpoint.md

 One option might be [Definite Clause Grammars](https://www.metalevel.at/prolog/dcg), which can be used to encode stateful computations by modelling the sequence of states as a stream.

 We don't really need _state_ persay to implement this because the context is scoped.
 This is a subtle idea that is familiar to me from use of the `Reader` vs `State` monad.
+This is the same distinction as that between shadowing let bound variables and actual mutable variables.
+When you leave the scope, let bound variables come back.
+Likewise when we leave an `impl` scope, we restore the old program context.

 Another fun option is to use delimited continuations.
 The "delimited" part of that is referring to a notion of scope.
 When we need to access the context, we can jump out to a delimitation point and grab it there.

 Apparently, [`library(intercept)`](https://www.swi-prolog.org/pldoc/man?section=intercept) is better behaved than general delimitted continuations.
-I think this library implements something very similar to one-shot delimitted continuations.
+I think this library implements something very similar to one-shot delimited continuations.
 Using it looks very much like a throw/catch that can return values back to the throw.
 This is related to algebraic effects.
 All these concepts are one big mash.

+I found it easiest (necessary?) to mark certain predicates as scoped dynamic by adding a clause that will try to search the current program context.
+This is similar in spirit to how tabled predicates are marked `:- table fib/2.`  because they need to try searching the table.

 This is a simple version that only allows assert of ground facts, and/or logic variables that stay connected to the one's in the current goal stack.